xabbu42/Master/arbeit.md

 [p287] for our examples with additional rules $(¬⊃)$ and $(⊃¬)$ as we are only concerned with classical logic (see figure \ref{G3sfull}).
-For proofs on the other hand we will use a minimal subset of that system using the standard derived definitions for $¬$, $∨$, $∧$ and
+For proofs on the other hand we will use a minimal subset of that system given by figure \ref{G3smin} using the standard derived definitions for $¬$, $∨$, $∧$ and $◇$.
-$◇$ as given by \ref{G3smin}.
 All the missing rules from the full system are admissible in the minimal system using this definitions and the theorems therefore carry over to the full G3s system.

 \renewcommand{\arraystretch}{3}
 \begin{figure} \caption{Full G3s} \label{G3sfull}